 - Class splits: Part of the class attends in-person on one day, while the rest take that day online, then they rotate.

 - Lecture/discussion group: Lectures for the whole class would be online.
-Smaller discussion sections would be in-person.
+Smaller discussion sections are delivered in-person.

 Face to face

-Since these courses require room for social distancing within the classroom, they will be moved to larger rooms.
+Since these courses require room for social distancing within the classroom, they will be held in larger-than-usual rooms.
 Or, smaller classrooms will be capped at a lower number of students.

 If you enroll in a face-to-face course, you will be expected to attend in-person unless you are experiencing COVID-19 symptoms or other health-related concerns.

-If you cannot attend your face-to-face class because you are ill, you will be able to access course materials from the day(s) you missed.
+If you cannot attend your face-to-face class because you are ill, your instructor will make every effort to accommodate your needs.
 In some courses, you will be able to attend class virtually through Zoom or another streaming technology.
-In others, you can download recorded lectures.
+In others, you will be able to download recorded lectures.
 Instructors will have the specifics of their accommodation plan by the start of the semester.